 The National Transportation Safety Board has issued the standard regulations and recommendations concerning children's safety in an aircraft after the sudden crash of a McDonnell Douglas DC-10-10.
-It was operated by United Airlines as flight 232 in 1989.
-What the -accident proved was that no parent was capable of keeping their toddler or infant on the ground in a safe brace position during the turbulence and the eventual crash.
+It was operated by United Airlines as Flight 232 in 1989.
+The accident proved that no parent was capable of keeping their toddler or infant on the ground in a safe brace position during the turbulence and the eventual crash.
 More plane crashes with a similar outcome have additionally emphasized the problem.

 Researchers at the FAA's Civil Aeromedical Institute have proven on dummies that it is incredibly improbable and almost impossible to keep a child in a safe grasp even during minor turbulence.